 Nobel Prize laureates at Karolinska Institutet

-Eight Swedes have been awarded the Nobel Prize in Physiology or Medicine, five of them from Karolinska Institutet.
+Over the years, The Nobel Prize in Physiology or Medicine has been awarded to five scientists from Karolinska Institutet.

 Hugo Theorell 1955